-In light of the mounting public health concerns regarding COVID-19, Dan Mangan is rescheduling his upcoming Nice, Nice, Very Nice 10th Anniversary tour to September.
+In light of the ongoing public health concerns regarding COVID-19, Dan Mangan is rescheduling his upcoming Nice, Nice, Very Nice 10th Anniversary tour to January 2021.
 All existing tickets will be valid for the rescheduled dates.

 Dan Mangan is a two-time JUNO award-winning & two-time Polaris Music Prize listed musician and songwriter.